 Punishment, on the other hand, is a random penalty enforced by the parent.
 It reacts to a past behavior.
 The American Academy of Pediatrics recommends discipline strategies over punishment.

 There’s no such thing as discipline or punishment for babies.
 “It’s not appropriate to think of disciplining infants when their basic needs are in your hands.
 They’re not crying to annoy you, for example; they’re crying because they need something,” says Baumstein.

 Similarly, you can’t spoil a baby.
-Holding and snuggling your baby gives him a basic sense of security that will someday translate to independence.
+Holding and snuggling your baby gives them a basic sense of security that will someday translate to independence.

 Has your tot turned into a tyrant?

 - Stay calm.
 Not only is calmness the compassionate response (after all, toddlers don’t always know better), it’s the best way to teach kids to be calm themselves.

 - Be firm.
 It’s not OK to hit, push, bite and so on.
 Be consistent and swift with your response.